-This opens endless possibilities for social media companies to apply moderation rules in an unbalanced matter.
-In the majority of tech companies the amount of progressive employees is in the high 90%.
-At Twitter, 98.7% of all employees vote for the Democrats.
-These are the employees who program the algorithms and moderate the content.
+This opens endless possibilities for social media companies to apply moderation rules in an unbalanced manner.
+In the majority of tech companies, the amount of progressive employees is at the high 90%.
+At Twitter, 98.7% of all employees vote for the Democrats.32 These are the employees who program the algorithms and moderate the content.
 Objectivity is impossible with this imbalance.

 The number of censorship techniques reached dangerous levels in the last 5 years.
-From marking content as age-restricted, to prevent it reaches children, to De-Monetarization and De-Ranking of content, to Shadow Banning, Throttling, Content Blocking to the final stages as Strikes and De-Platforming.
+From marking content as age-restricted, to prevent it reaches children, to Demonetization and De-Ranking of content, to Shadow Banning, Throttling, and Content Blocking to the final stages of Strikes and Deplatforming.

-But as companies in Silicon Valley coordinate with each other it doesn’t stop here.
+But as companies in Silicon Valley coordinate with each other, it doesn’t stop here.
 De-banking is these days an inexhaustible used weapon.
-Companies like PayPal, Stripe, and MasterCard started creating “No-Buy” lists.
-Other companies help voluntarily to destroy the lives of targeted people, by removing them from hosting providers, email providers, eCommerce providers like Shopify, music providers like Spotify, and transportation providers like Uber or Lyft and even Airbnb.
-They don’t even shy away from collective punishment and remove accounts of spouses or family.[33:1]
+Companies like PayPal, Stripe, and MasterCard started creating “No-Buy” lists.33 Other companies help voluntarily to destroy the lives of targeted people, by removing them from hosting providers, email providers, eCommerce providers like Shopify, music providers like Spotify, and transportation providers like Uber or Lyft and even Airbnb.
+They don’t even shy away from collective punishment and remove accounts of spouses or family.33

 The scientific study “Is radicalization reinforced by social media censorship?” shows what Free Speech advocates knew all along.
 Centralized censorship leads to radicalization because the isolated individuals continue their beliefs unchecked.
-Safe spaces help short-term but harm a community long-term.
+Safe spaces help the short-term but harm a community long-term.35

 The social media platform Minds follows a different approach.
-Its CEO Bill Ottman hired Daryl Davis to invest in studying censorship, radicalization, and deradicalization.
-Davis is a black activist who deradicalized dozens of KKK members over the years by listening to them and making them leave the clan.
-The documentation Accidental Courtesy shows how he used patience and friendship to deradicalize.
+Its CEO Bill Ottman hired Daryl Davis to invest in studying censorship, radicalization, and deradicalization.36 Davis is a black activist who deradicalized dozens of KKK members over the years by listening to them and making them leave the clan.37 The documentation Accidental Courtesy shows how he used patience and friendship to deradicalize.

 Get Woke, Go Broke

-The woke narrative doesn’t work anymore for a majority of the people, they see through it and see what it is, the flip-side of far-right ideology.
+The woke narrative doesn’t work anymore for many people, they see through it and see what it is, the flip-side of far-right ideology.

 But woke agenda is pushed relentlessly through all media companies.
 Producers care neither about an existing fan base nor profit and produce content that is doomed to fail.